Tenzo, sho by Ven. Anzan Hoshin roshi

 An international community practising and teaching Dogen’s Zen since 1985.

-Fusatsu: June 5th and 19th.
+Fusatsu: June 29th, July 13th and 27th.

 For information concerning our Long-distance Training Program, please visit this Web Page: https://wwzc.org/long-distance-training-program